skills/secure-repository-supply-chain/.github/steps/4-dependabot-versions.md

 You have now configured Dependabot version updates to run and check for updates as follows:
 - Check once a month for updates to GitHub Actions and create pull requests to update any that are out of date.
-- Check once a week for updates to .NET packages and create pull requests to update any that are out of date (by default on a Monday, to change this define a `day`, see [schedule.day](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#scheduleday)).
+- Check once a week for updates to .NET packages and create pull requests to update any that are out of date.
+By default, this check runs on a Monday, to run the check on a different day,  see [schedule.day](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#scheduleday).

 Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to display the next step.